robksawyer/minnow-back/README.md

 The backend is built on [Sails](http://sailsjs.org) and depends on [Waterlock](http://waterlock.ninja) for API authentication.
 There are a few other components that have been added as well.
 These include [waterlock-facebook-auth](https://github.com/davidrivera/waterlock-facebook-auth) that handles Facebook authentication along with the other modules listed below.

+# Getting Started

+1. clone the repo `git clone https://therepo.com`
+1. cd `therepo`
+1. npm install //Installs the node modules used by the project
+1. sails lift //Launches the sails app

 # Environment Variables